2023 Carnot Prize Policy Lecture and Award Ceremony

 This year marks our eighth annual Carnot Prize for distinguished contributions to energy policy—and our 2023 recipient is Ramón Méndez Galain, physicist, renewable energy visionary, and former energy director of Uruguay.

 During his tenure, Méndez transitioned the country away from fossil fuels and toward a diverse mix of wind, solar, hydro, and other forms of clean energy.
-Because of his plan, 98% of Uruguay’s electricity today is generated with renewable energy.
+Because of his plan, almost all of Uruguay’s electricity today is generated with renewable energy.
 Uruguay is one of the most electrified countries in the Western Hemisphere—with 99.9% of its homes connected to the electric grid.
 He is currently the Executive Director of Ivy, an association aimed at helping Latin America accelerate its path towards a new sustainable transition model for the 21st century, contributing to the necessary global transformation.

 Join us for a lecture in his honor by Roberto Schaeffer, Professor of Energy Economics and Principal Investigator of the Centre for Energy and Environmental Economics (CENERGIA).
 Schaeffer’s talk is titled “The Energy Transition and Net Zero in Latin America”.